alireza1691/Prebit_Audit/audit/TradingAudit.md

 ## Summary

-Since you want to set specific amount of a token which it has 18 decimals, to set real amount of token (10 token) instead of adding 18 zeros to the real number, you can simply add `ether` keyword.
+If you intend to specify a particular amount of a token with 18 decimal places, rather than appending 18 zeros to the actual number, you can conveniently employ the `ether` keyword.

 ## Vulnerability Details